 To help avoid falling prey to email scams, do not click on any links that may be suspicious or download attachments in emails.
 Take a moment to scrutinize any email you get that may seem suspicious, following our criteria above.

-You should feel safe when you check your email, and one way to do that is to contact an email security service to give you an extra layer of protection.
+You should feel safe when you check your email, and one way to do that is to contact an email encryption company to give you an extra layer of protection.

 Try Trustifi Today